 Students are highly encouraged to come to the anatomy lab to study on their own time during “open lab” times.
 They can attend open lab on their own, with other students, or their groups.
 Some of these open lab hours are staffed by teaching aides (called “bluecoats”), who are typically medical students who have already taken and passed their anatomy courses and are present to offer help reviewing the material.

 All assignments could be found on the educational platform Top Hat.
 Students prepare for class by completing pre-lab assignments on Top Hat.
 The pre-lab assignments consist of reading, cadaveric photos, 3D virtual anatomy models (BioDigitals), and assessment questions.
-Additional cadaveric videos are also linked as supplemental resources to use to prepare or review.
+Additional cadaveric videos are also linked as supplemental resources to prepare for class or for review.

 Students are assigned to a group on the first day of class and remain with the same group for the entirety of that semester.
 During class, students work in their groups to complete a lab guide.
 The lab guides consist of narrative text to guide students to identify the anatomy on anatomical donors (cadavers) and cadaveric material.